socialtables/offload/README.md

 ## Cleanup

-In general, `offload` jobs have to clean up after themselves -- which is to say any resources used by a job should be disposed of by the job itself.
+Except for the workspace described above, `offload` jobs have to clean up after themselves -- which is to say any resources used by a job should be disposed of by the job itself.